dharmamitra/dharmamitra-frontend-next/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Workflow

+### Branches:

+- `main`: for production deployment
+- `dev`: for preview deployment
+- development item branches linked to issue numbers

+`dev` has been set as the [default GitHub branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches#about-the-default-branch) and all new PRs will be opened against `dev` by default.

+### Development cycle:

+1. New item specification defined in an issue with clear acceptance criteria
+2. A new branch under the issue number is created for the work
+3. On completion a PR will be openned against `dev`
+4. When a PR is accepted the new work will be deployed on preview for testing
+5. After final sign-off `dev` will be merged into `main` with a release tag [TODO: define convention]
+6. Deploy to production

 ## Containerization

 ### Simple setting